Ojasvi-jain/Login_manager/readme.md

-# Login system in python with use of json and encryption
+# Login System with python
+#Using json
+#password encrytion with bcrypt